-If you miss an exam, you will be expected to provide a statement to your college explaining the reason you were not able to attempt the open-book exam within 48 hours of the start of that open-book exam.
+If you miss an exam, you will be expected to provide a statement to your college explaining the reason you were not able to attend within 48 hours of the start of that exam.
 Colleges should apply with this information using the standard process.

-In cases where the Proctors do not believe there are satisfactory reasons for non-attendance or an application to the Proctors has not been submitted, students with an overall failure will be permitted to retake the examination on at most one subsequent occasion.
-A candidate who resits a failed examination will have the mark for that unit capped at 50.
+In cases where the Proctors do not believe there are satisfactory reasons for non-attendance or an application to the Proctors has not been submitted, a mark of 0 will be awarded.
+Students with an overall failure will be permitted to retake the examination on at most one subsequent occasion.
+A candidate who resits a missed examination will have the mark for that unit capped at 50.